Overview

 Per-server visibility

-The visibility is editable per server from the dashboard (Server form → Visibility).
+'group' sharing.
 For deployments where every user should see every server (single-user self-hosted, small trusted team), an operator can set the relevant servers to 'public' from the dashboard.

 Login (JWT)